 I am Julie MacAdam.
-Trauma practitioner, somatic therapist, educator, and dreamer who doesn’t just believe these tools work but knows they do on a personal level.
+I don’t just believe these tools work but know they do on a personal level.
 They have, and continue to, transform my life.

-I know that some things are beyond words and change is nourished when we partner with forces larger than ourselves; that is why I work with dreams, art, and the body.
+I know that some things are beyond words and change is nourished when we partner with forces larger than ourselves; that is why I work with dreams, the creative process, plants, and the nervous system.

-I love helping others learn how to relate to the language of the body and their dreams, and to stay present for a vast array of sensations; it is my passion.
+I love helping others remember how to relate to these forces and stay present with a vast array of sensations; it is my passion.

 I honor what is already highly intelligent in you, supporting you to nourish your resilience, expand your capacity and (re)connect with yourself, others, and the world.